 Just ask how you may help rather than interfering with the rescuer.
 If you're underwater, position yourself in the rescuer's field of vision in order to show that you are aware of the situation and that you're ready to help, if necessary.
 Inform the other divers of the group that there is a problem.
 It is time to stop watching the fishes in order to pay attention to the present situation.
 Safety first, fun later.

-We invite you to test your knowledge and do a medical check.
+Going deeper than 40 meters is rarely worthy.
+Would you wish to become a diving guide?
+In the meantime, we invite you to test your knowledge and do a medical check.
 Once you'll finish the course, your instructor will give to you your IFDI 40m Diver certification.
 This certification allows you to dive till 40m guided or not by an instructor.

 IFDI focuses on the minimum information, goes straight to the point and avoids you a long reading of a book.